kevinyu0506/dot-file/README.md

 # Dotfiles

-These are my dotfiles configuration to vim, zsh, tmux.
+These are my dotfiles configuration to vim, tmux.

 # Installation